jhoff18/wedding/README.md

 ## Wedding FAQ
 #### 1. What should I wear?
 Anything that makes you feel comfortable!
 Probably not pajamas.
-If it helps, Jonathan will be in a suit and Jess will wear a white dress.
+#### 2. How do I get to Providence, UT?
+We recommend guests fly into Salt Lake City and rent a car.
+Providence is a 90 minute drive from the Salt Lake City airport.
+It is difficult to get around town without a car.
-#### 2. Where should I stay?
+#### 3. Where should I stay?
 **Please do not book a room at the Old Rock Church** unless explicitly asked to do so; space is extremely limited.
 There are a number of hotel options nearby!
 1. [Hampton Inn & Suites Logan]([url](https://www.hilton.com/en/hotels/lgudahx-hampton-suites-logan/?SEO_id=GMB-AMER-HX-LGUDAHX&y_source=1_MTE5NTE1NDQtNzE1LWxvY2F0aW9uLndlYnNpdGU%3D))
 2. [SpringHill Suites by Marriot]([url](https://www.marriott.com/en-us/hotels/slclg-springhill-suites-logan/overview/?scid=f2ae0541-1279-4f24-b197-a979c79310b0))